Sandbag Training | Why Sandbags? Research on Sandbag Workouts

 Athletes, strength coaches and personal trainers know that strength training with free weights is a crucial part of any program.
 To make performance gains and meet your fitness and health goals, cardio alone does is not effective.
 Strength training with weights is essential.
 Working out with free weights instead of strength machines is the trend now and with good reason.
 Free weights definitely engage more muscles in any strength workout.
-Logically, use of unstable objects in sandbag workouts with a handled super sandbag, SandBell or SteelBell should amp-up the demands on the body’s core muscles and stabilizing muscles giving you the ultimate in sandbag training.
+Logically, use of unstable objects with a handled super sandbag, SandBell or SteelBell should amp-up the demands on the body’s core muscles and stabilizing muscles giving you the ultimate sandbag training.

 But what evidence is there in published research?

-The short answer is that we lack sandbag training specific studies.
-Up to now the limited related research has looked at strength training on stable surfaces compared to unstable trailing on a BOSU® or at training with flexible barbells.
+Studies looking at sandbags for training have been limited with only one study we could find specific to sandbags.
+Sandbag related research has looked at strength training on stable surfaces compared to unstable trailing on a BOSU® or at training with flexible barbells.

 One study used flexible barbell with suspended weight plates for bench presses instead of a standard static barbell.
 The conclusion?
 “Some of the stabilizing muscles were found to be significantly more active in the unstable condition with 15% less weight.
 Therefore, bench pressing with an unstable load appears promising in activating stabilizing musculature compared with pressing a typical barbell.”

 Researchers also looked carefully at whether or not instability training with a BOSU® or Dyna Disc worked on already well-trained athletes.
 Their findings?
 “Since highly trained individuals may already possess enhanced stability from the use of dynamic free weights, a greater degree of instability may be necessary.”

 In the Strength & Conditioning Journal, August 2011, an article surveyed research on the benefits and application of sandbag training and included a full sandbag workout program.
 The authors found that: